 - The Apple – for drinks only (particularly cider), you can choose to either sit on The Apple’s moored boat or sit on benches drinking next to it

-Well, there you have it… my recommendations for how to spend the perfect one day in Bristol.
+Well, there you have it… our recommendations for how to spend the perfect one day in Bristol.
 What are you most excited to see and do first?
-Let me know…
+Let us know…

 Did you love this Bristol itinerary?
 Feel free to share it!